 3.2 Selective application and tailoring.
-MIL-PRF-63029H contains some requirements that may not be applicable to the preparation of all technical manuals.
-Selective application and tailoring of requirements contained in MIL-PRF-63029H are the responsibility of the acquiring activity and shall be accomplished through the use of the matrixes provided in Appendix A. The applicability of some requirements is also designated by one of the following statements: unless specified otherwise by the acquiring activity; as/when specified by the acquiring or proponent activity.
+MIL-PRF-63029J contains some requirements that may not be applicable to the preparation of all technical manuals.
+Selective application and tailoring of requirements contained in MIL-PRF-63029J are the responsibility of the acquiring activity and shall be accomplished through the use of the matrixes provided in Appendix A. The applicability of some requirements is also designated by one of the following statements: unless specified otherwise by the acquiring activity; as/when specified by the acquiring activity; or when specified by the acquiring or proponent activity.